Trump opens 2024 run, says he's 'more committed' than ever

 He is the subject of a series of criminal investigations, including one into the discovery of hundreds of documents with classified markings at his Florida club and whether he obstructed justice by refusing to return them, as well as state and federal examinations of his efforts to overturn the results of the 2020 election, which he lost to Biden.

-Still, Trump remains the only announced 2024 candidate, and early polling shows he’s a favorite to win his party’s nomination.
+Still, early polling shows he’s a favorite to win his party’s nomination.

 “The gun is fired, and the campaign season has started,” said Stephen Stepanek, outgoing chair of the New Hampshire Republican Party.
 Trump announced that Stepanek will serve as senior adviser for his campaign in the state.